BlueBrain/spack/bluebrain/documentation/setup_personal.md

 To install end-user software on OS X, please defer to `brew`.

-Before starting, please install `brew` and make sure that there is a working Python on your machine, preferably from XCode or another *stable* source.
+Before starting, please install XCode and `brew` and make sure that there is a working Python on your machine, preferably from XCode or another *stable* source.
+It is recommended to rebuild a Spack-based Python for utmost independence and to minimize potential build problems for binary Python libraries.

-Also make sure that a recent XCode is present, and set the following command in the startup scripts if using a POSIX shell:
+If issues arise to find `stdio.h` correctly building software outside the Spack stack, e.g., `neuron`, issue the following command if using a POSIX
+shell:

     $ export SDKROOT=$(xcrun --sdk macosx --show-sdk-path)

-or set it globally in `fish`:
+Or set it in `fish`:

-    $ set -Ux SDKROOT (xcrun --sdk macosx --show-sdk-path)
+    $ set -x SDKROOT (xcrun --sdk macosx --show-sdk-path)

-This command will ensure that some programs find `stdio.h` correctly during their build, e.g., `neuron`.

 Then install a Fortran compiler, which Spack will pick up and use in conjunction with Apple's CLang: